-Despite being made up of a fragmented patchwork of protected areas, Watagan mountains support a great wealth of biodiversity.
+Despite being made up of a fragmented patchwork of protected areas, the Watagan mountains support a great wealth of biodiversity.

-The facilities at the Basin are very basic – toilets, wooden table for dining, fire pits and a large grassy clearing to pitch your tent.
+The facilities at the Basin are very basic – toilets, wooden tables for dining, fire pits and a large grassy clearing to pitch your tent.
 So you will need to bring your own cooking gear and food.

 One of Sydney’s best-looking amphibians – Blue Mountains tree frog (Litoria citropa) can also be spotted near the creek.
 The reeds in the creek are a good place to look for the brightly colored Leaf green tree frog (Litoria phyllochroa), the miniature Eastern dwarf tree frog (Litoria fallax) and Bleating tree frog (Litoria dentate).